lukewtait/mic-hack-2026/README.md

 [Click here to see project descriptions](https://github.com/lukewtait/mic-hack-2026/issues).

+Please browse the project descriptions, and indicate your preferred projects using the MS Form [LINK TO BE ADDED].

+***
 **Project leaders**: To propose a project, click [Make New Project](https://github.com/lukewtait/mic-hack-2026/issues/new?template=template_project.md).
-Please refer to the Example Project [LINK WHEN LIVE] and Project Guidelines [LINK].
+Please refer to the [Example Project](https://github.com/lukewtait/mic-hack-2026/issues/1).

-**Participants**: Please browse the project descriptions, and indicate your preferred projects using the MS Form [LINK TO BE ADDED].
+***

 Participants will be matched up to projects a few days before the hackathon starts.